shakacode/react-webpack-rails-tutorial/README.md

 By Justin Gordon and the Shaka Code Team, [www.shakacode.com](http://www.shakacode.com)

 - If this work interests you and you are looking for full or part-time remote work, please [click here](http://forum.shakacode.com/t/railsonmaui-is-hiring-and-partnering-part-time-remote-is-ok/156).
+- [ShakaCode](http://www.shakacode.com) is doing Skype plus Slack/Github based coaching for "React on Rails".
+[Click here](http://www.shakacode.com/work/index.html) for more information.
-- Please email us at [justin@shakacode.com](mailto:justin@shakacode.com) if you have a ReactJs + Rails project and are interested in help from our experienced team.
+- Please email us at [contact@shakacode.com](mailto:contact@shakacode.com) if you have a ReactJs + Rails project and are interested in help from our experienced team.
 - Please file issues for problems and feature requests.
 - Pull requests are welcome! (and a great way to get on the ShakaCode team)
 - Feel free to open discussions at [forum.shakacode.com](http://forum.shakacode.com).
 We love to help!